I always dreamed of visiting my ancestral home of Odessa. But not like this.

 Now that I’m finally here, I wish I wasn’t.

 My colleagues and I were in Kharkiv when Russia launched its first strikes in Ukraine on Feb.
 24. We saw what a vibrant, hip city it was before the invasion.
-And then we saw how people crowded onto underground Metro platforms to hide from the repeated bombardment.
+And then we saw how people crowded onto underground metro platforms to hide from the repeated bombardment.
 The downtown looks unrecognizable now, scattered with debris from broken windows and shattered buildings.

 My fear is that I’ve come to Odessa just in time to witness the same destruction and bloodshed happen here.
 Russian forces are advancing from the east, where they’ve already captured Kherson, and are in a fight with Ukrainian troops for Mykolaiv, just 80 miles from here.
 Russian warships are off the coast.